Skip to content

 prediction.plot_uncertainty(show_buffer=False)

-And that's it!
-See the next example to learn how to restore this nanostructure using PreFab's correction capabilities.
+Next, see how to restore this structure using PreFab's correction capabilities.